alanrob17/Understanding-Typescript/02-TypeScript-basics-and-basic-types.md

     }
 ```

-This can be avoided if we are using TypeScript and is redundent work.
+This can be avoided if we are using TypeScript and is redundant work.
 When we are working in JavaScript you are continually using defensive programming like the code above to avoid errors.
 TypeScript frees us from this burden.

 **Note:** TypeScript causes us to fail during development, not at runtime.